mgmt-sa-tiger-team/linklight/exercises/networking_v2/exercises/4-0-tower-setup/README.md

 Populate Red Hat Ansible Tower with all required resources.

+# Guide

 To run an Ansible Playbook in Tower we need to create a **Job Template**.
-A **Job Template** requires:
+A **Job Template** requires the following resources:
  - An **Inventory** to run the job against
  - A **Credential** is used to login to devices.
  - A **Project** which contains Playbooks

-# Guide

-There are multiple ways we can quickly setup Red Hat Ansible Tower.
-For this workshop, we are giving you an Ansible playbooks to help automate the setup.
+There are multiple ways we can quickly setup Red Hat Ansible Tower with the above resources.
+For this workshop, we are giving you an Ansible playbook to automate the setup.

 ## Step 1: Request Tower Workshop License